car fueling at a gas station

 Again, thanks to modern technology, larger vehicles can be just as efficient as compact cars.
 Hybrid and direct injection engines have paved the way for larger vehicles to be as good on gas as their smaller counterparts.
 For example, the Kia Niro crossover SUV can average up to 50(!) highway mpg.
 As a matter of fact, among models out for 2019, half of the most efficient vehicles are either midsize or large cars.

-Starting your engine uses more gas than idling fuel gauge near full
+Starting your engine uses more gas than idling

 Some people are worried to start their car if they know they’re low on gas.
 Starting your engine actually doesn’t use a significant amount of fuel, but letting your engine idle does.
 Extended idling is about the least efficient thing that can happen to your engine.
 Think about it; letting your engine use gas while it doesn’t go anywhere is as counterproductive as it gets.